doubleA-N/www-athlets-and-players/README.md

 ## Getting Started

+Before you begin, ensure you have met the following requirements:

+- It would be better if you have a Mac / Linux Workstation.
+- You have installed the following software:
+  - Node JS 16.x

 First, install the required dependencies:

 ```
 $ npm install
 ```

-If there is an error while installing legacy dependency, please do this:
+If there is an error while installing a legacy dependency, please do this:

 ```
 $ npm install --legacy-peer-deps